 Official T-shirts commemorating the centenary of Nelson Mandela’s 1918 birth are to be sold as part of a broader campaign supporting the Nelson Mandela Foundation centenary initiatives, says marketer Afrikan Soul Headquarters Productions.

 The T-shirts will be available locally and internationally on 16 June, the day South Africa celebrates its national Youth Day.
-The T-shirt bearing Madiba’s face is formed out of 240 words identified as important social values, and Madiba’s wisdom, vision and legacy.
+The T-shirt bears Mandela’s face formed out of 240 words identified as important social values and linked to Madiba’s wisdom, vision and legacy.

 The Foundation’s centenary campaign focuses on creating platforms through which individuals can reflect on the legacy that Mandela, South Africa’s first democratically elected president, left to the country and the world.